Some of the above were from

 say that never have so many stayed in school so long to learn so little."

-- From Social Sciences as Sorcery by Stanislav Andreski, 1972
+- Stanislav Andreski, Social Sciences as Sorcery, 1972

 - "The lesson of history is that you must not despair, that if you